Russia steps up diplomatic push for Syria peace talks

 The meeting "will give us an opportunity to jointly look at how developments in and around Syria unfold," Bogdanov said.

-In further evidence of Russia's diplomatic offensive, Foreign Minister Sergei Lavrov and Syrian opposition sources both confirmed that Bogdanov had recently held talks in Istanbul with leaders of the opposition National Coalition.

-The Syrian sources said the discussions had included opening humanitarian corridors to besieged rebel-held areas in Syria as well as the planned Geneva peace conference.

-Russia, which strongly backs Syrian President Bashar al-Assad, and the United States announced back in May they would try to bring Syria's government and opposition together in such a conference, but a date has so far proved elusive.
+Russia, which strongly backs Syrian President Bashar al-Assad, and the United States announced back in May they would try to organize a peace conference bringing Syria's government and opposition together, but a date has so far proved elusive.

-"(U.S. Secretary of State John) Kerry and I promised to do all we can to make that happen," Lavrov told Russia's official gazette, Rossiiskaya Gazeta, on Monday, referring to a telephone conversation the two men had on Sunday.
+"(U.S. Secretary of State John) Kerry and I promised to do all we can to make that happen," Lavrov told Rossiiskaya Gazeta, referring to a telephone conversation the two men had on Sunday.

 "HOMEWORK"